What is Qi?

-One of the difficulties Chinese medicine encounters in its efforts to gain recognition by the Western medical community is the rejection of the theories on which it relies to understand the disease and intervene.
+One of the difficulties that Chinese medicine encounters in its efforts to be recognized by the Western medical community is the rejection of the theories on which it bases itself to understand disease and intervene.

-The eastern concept of Qi is not accepted by modern science, no doubt because it designates a unique and multifaceted Energy, while science observes and studies distinct energies and functions which, if they can influence each other , nonetheless remain considered as separate entities.
+The Eastern concept of Qi is not accepted by modern science, presumably because it denotes a single and multiform Energy, while science observes and studies distinct energies and functions which, if they can influence each other , are nevertheless considered as separate entities.

-So, when science tries to understand the therapeutic action of acupuncture, for example, it wants to observe its isolated and specific effects: on local vasomotricity, the peripheral nervous system, the spinal cord, central brain activity, endorphins, muscle relaxation, etc. Several studies demonstrate some of the particular effects generated by acupuncture, but they are never able to comprehensively embrace the actions caused by the mobilization of vital energy.
-They also cannot take into account what the Chinese refer to by the expression Xing Qi Shen Dong: “to circulate the Qi and to move the mind”, the two actions jointly essential to initiate the healing process.
-So there remains a big gap between traditional Eastern conceptions, which are both simple and holistic, and much more precise and complex scientific theories.
+Thus, when science tries to understand the therapeutic action of acupuncture, for example, it wants to observe its isolated and specific effects: on local vasomotricity, the peripheral nervous system, the spinal cord, central cerebral activity, the release endorphins, muscle relaxation, etc. Several studies demonstrate some of the particular effects engendered by acupuncture, but they are never able to embrace globally the actions caused by the mobilization of vital energy.
+Nor can they take into account what the Chinese designate by the expression Xing Qi Shen Dong: “to circulate the Qi and to move the spirit”, the two actions jointly essential to start the healing process.
+There remains, therefore, a significant gap between traditional Eastern conceptions, which are both simple and holistic, and much more precise and complex scientific theories.
 (See Foundations.)